gapys-krzysztof/Tools/README.txt

 containing data are saved in an external metafile, which allows omitting transparent parts of the image during rendering.
 Example results are displayed in docs/surfsplit.png.
+To enable split visualization (-v) build surfsplit with BUILD_VIS flag.
+This will add OpenGL and SDL2 dependencies.

 b) textureatlas
 ---------------